Your Right to Information

 Your Right to Request Restitution

 Restitution is the actual out-of-pocket losses stemming from a crime.
-These include lost wages, medical expenses, funeral bills and damaged property.
 The District Attorney's Office can present your request to the court, and the judge may order the criminal to pay restitution.
 You need to provide the District Attorney with the appropriate documentation.
+Losses may include:

 Your Right to Compensation

 The New York State Crime Victims Board may be able to assist you in getting reimbursed for out-of-pocket expenses caused by a violent crime, but not recovered through restitution.
 A claim form can be obtained from the District Attorney's office, and should be submitted within one year of the crime.